 Domino's Pizza, Burger King, KFC, Subway, Dunkin' Donuts, McDonald's, Hardee's, Pizza Hut, Firehouse Subs and Auntie Anne's |

 Of these, the pizza/pasta segment is foreseen to hold the major share of the Middle East and Africa fast food market during the forecast period.
+Social media has been instrumental in boosting the consumption of pizza and pasta in the Middle East region.
+Moreover, food influencers and bloggers regularly highlight creative recipes of these and inventive pasta dishes, encouraging consumers to explore new flavours and combinations.

 Nevertheless, the burger/sandwich segment is anticipated to account for a noteworthy MEA fast food market share during the forecast period.